 My only real gripes are with it’s horrible paint apps and derping sword-holding functions.
 The former can be fixed if you know how, though the latter makes me want to throw the figure against the wall sometimes.
 Sculpting and design are great, though a lot of that is attributed to personal preference.
 I’m not gonna knock it for it’s articulation since it’s pretty good as it is, and the slight limitations it has can’t really be avoided.

-I’d say Link is a worthwhile buy, a neat little piece considering the lack of real figure merch for our hero of Winds out there.
+I’d say Link is a worthwhile buy, a neat little piece considering the lack of real figure merch for our favorite green-clad hero out there.

 More Nintendo, please and thank you Max Factory.